What Is Property of the Bankruptcy Estate?

 - Trustee takes the bars of gold, sells them and pays the creditors.

-- Debtor wishes he had listed all of his assets when originally asked
+- Debtor wishes he had listed all of his assets when originally asked by attorney

 The Bottom line: Be sure to list all of your stuff!